Nay_ho_tze's Medicine Musings

 the BVM, Gram and NHT, late '70's

-i suddenly had a thought.
+Suddenly i had a thought.
 “Gram,” i said, “can you still actually see Mary?”

 meaning, such familiarity was disrespectful to the Blessed Mother and to be avoided ...

-so that she could see her once again clearly from the kitchen window.
+and that's how i painted life into Grandmother's beloved Blessed Mother so that Gram could see her once again clearly from the kitchen window.

 -NHT